Evangeline: Critical response

 Evangeline became Longfellow's most famous work in his lifetime and was widely read.
+It has been called the first important long poem in American literature.
 Contemporary reviews were very positive.
 A reviewer for The Metropolitan Magazine said, "No one with any pretensions to poetic feeling can read its delicious portraiture of rustic scenery and of a mode of life long since defunct, without the most intense delight".
 Longfellow's friend Charles Sumner said he had met a woman who "has read 'Evangeline' some twenty times and thinks it the most perfect poem in the language".
 Other admirers of the poem included King Leopold I of Belgium.
-It has been called the first important long poem in American literature.
+Speaking privately, all of Longfellow's literary associates but Whittier attacked the piece, including his old friend John Neal, who wrote: "You really ought to be hanged–drawn and quartered" for writing in hexameter.

 Influence

 Prior to the influence of Longfellow's poem, historians generally focused on the founding of Halifax (1749) as the beginning of Nova Scotian history.
 Longfellow's poem shed light on the 150 years of Acadian settlement that preceded the establishment of Halifax.

 The Expulsion was planned and executed by the British and New England authorities.
 Longfellow omitted from the poem New England's involvement in the expulsion.
 Through his poem, Longfellow defines America as a place of refuge for the exiled Acadians.
 Longfellow's account was later challenged by historian Francis Parkman, in his book Montcalm and Wolfe (1884).
 Parkman claimed the real reason for the expulsion was the "influence" held by the French over the Acadians, particularly by Abbé Jean-Louis Le Loutre.
 American historian John Brebner eventually wrote New England's Outpost (1927), which identified how instrumental New Englanders were in the expulsion of the Acadians.

-The poem had a powerful impact in defining both Acadian history and identity in the nineteenth and twentieth centuries.
+The poem had a powerful impact in defining both Acadian history and identity in the 19th and 20th centuries.
 More recent scholarship has revealed both the historical misconceptions in the poem and the complexity of the Expulsion and those involved, which the poem obscures.
 For example, Longfellow's poem depicts Acadia as a utopia and the Acadians as a homogeneous and passive people who are incapable of violence, which ignores the efforts of resistance leader Joseph Broussard and the extensive military history of the Acadians.
 The poem also allowed for generations of Protestant Anglo-Americans to sympathize with the plight of the Acadians while maintaining anti-Catholic viewpoints.
 The poem also provided a safe symbolic space for Acadians to develop arguments for more recognition and respect in the United States.